The Blog

 Description of the blog

-National nonresidential construction spending increased 0.1% in August, according to an Associated Builders and Contractors analysis of U.S. Census Bureau data.
-On a seasonally adjusted annualized basis, nonresidential spending totaled $1.22 trillion.
+National nonresidential construction spending decreased 0.2% in December 2024, according to an Associated Builders and Contractors analysis of U.S. Census Bureau data.
+On a seasonally adjusted annualized basis, nonresidential spending totaled $1.241 trillion.